jdc-cunningham/ml-clip-cam/DEVLOG.md

 Had to put some time into the body/fix it after it fell off my hat ha

 Prepping to go to the park now

+2:45 PM

+Ooh man have a corrupt git problem eg. `error: object file .git/...` `fatal: loose object ...`

+damn

+probably should record the video outside of git if that helps